Perceforest: Plot

 The third generation comes to restore the land.
 Ourseau, a grandson of Gadifer, secures the assassination of Julius Caesar.
 Another grandson, Gallafur, marries Alexander's granddaughter, the "Maiden of Dragons", to give Britain a new royal house.
 Gallafur also embeds the sword in the stone that one of his descendants will draw out to become king.
 And it is Gallafur who casts out many of the enchantments that still plague Britain.
 Nonetheless, tragedy triumphs a final time in this work, as Britain is invaded by the Sicambrians, a group of Trojans.
 They destroy Alexander's Greek dynasty, leaving a void that only the coming of Arthur will fill.
 An elaborate frame story tells how the "Greek" manuscript was discovered by count William of Hainault in a cabinet at “Burtimer” Abbey; in the same cabinet was deposited a crown, which the count sent to king Edward III of England.

 Composition

-It appears to have originally been composed in French in the Low Countries between 1330 and 1345, although the most complete version of the four extant texts, Manuscript C, written by David Aubert around 1459–1460, is generally accepted as a revision made for Philip the Good, Duke of Burgundy.
+Perceforest appears to have originally been composed in French in the Low Countries in the early 14th century.
+According to Gilles Roussineau (agreeing with Jane Taylor, Jeanne Lods and L.F.
+Flutre), the original version has been written between 1337 and 1344, however all surviving manuscripts are of a rewrite dated between 1459 and 1477.
+The most complete version of the four extant texts, Manuscript C, written by David Aubert around 1459–1460, is generally accepted as a revision made for Philip the Good, Duke of Burgundy.
 However, a 2013 analysis by Christine Ferlampin-Acher proposes an alternative hypothesis that Manuscript C is, in fact, the original.